Muchlambepooja/Arduino-/README.md

 Number of Comparators	1

-Temperature Range	-40 to 85deg
+Temperature Range	: -40 to 85deg

 Operating Voltage Range (V)	1.8 to 5.5V

-Pin Count	32
+Pin Count	: 32

-Low Power	Yes
+Low Power:	Yes

 Advantages and Disadvantages:

 Advantages:

 Processors are simpler to use, with the usage of 8bit and 16bit instead of 32/64bit which are more complex Readily usable without additional computing components with 32k bytes of onboard self-programmable flash program memory as well as 23 programmable I/O lines
 Code Efficient, all 31 registers are directly connected to the arithmetic logic unit (ALU), making it 10 times faster than conventional CISC microcontrollers